Contact: Jennifer Morand

 FOR IMMEDIATE RELEASE

-Chicagoland Dealers Care: Chicago Automobile Trade Association and Lombard Toyota Donate $1,000 to Salvation Army’s Ways to Work Program
+Chicagoland Dealers Care: Chicago Automobile Trade Association and Joe Cotton Ford Donate $1,500 to the Boy Scouts of America

-CHICAGO (March 9, 2016) – The Chicago Automobile Trade Association (CATA) – Chicagoland’s new-car dealer association – matched Lombard Toyota’s contribution of $500 to Salvation Army’s Ways to Work program, donating a total of $1,000 to the cause.
-The Chicagoland Dealers Care program was created by the CATA to help support member dealers’ charitable community initiatives by providing additional financial support and advocacy to those in need.
+CHICAGO (Sept.
+19, 2016) - The Chicago Automobile Trade Association (CATA) presented a $1,500 check to the Boy Scouts of America, Three Fires Council, as part of its Chicagoland Dealers Care initiative.
+Joe Cotton Ford previously contributed $2,000 to the cause and helped advocate for the additional funds from Chicagoland's new-car dealer association.
+The Chicagoland Dealers Care program was created by the CATA to support member dealers' charitable community initiatives by providing additional financial support and advocacy to those in need.

 For more information on the Chicagoland Dealers Care program, please visit www.ChicagolandDealersCare.com.
-For more information on the Salvation Army, please visit http://www.salvationarmyusa.org/.
+For more information on the Boy Scouts of America, Three Fires Council, please visit www.threefirescouncil.org.

 About The Chicago Automobile Trade Association